sharat87/prestige/src/help.md

 > Just an HTTP Client, by Shrikant.

-Prestige is a minimal-UI HTTP client, intended for use as a development tool.
-In some ways, it is similar in what tools like [Postman](https://postman.co) or [Insomnia](https://insomnia.rest) address, but with a different and far more flexible take.
+Prestige is a text-based HTTP client, intended for use as an API development tool.
+In some ways, it is similar to [Postman](https://postman.co) or [Insomnia](https://insomnia.rest), but with a more UI-less design.
+This translates to being highly flexible.
 For starters, there's no input boxes for URLs, drop-downs for methods etc. All that UI is done away with.
+Instead, the interface looks like a traditional text editor and the requests are to be written as plain text.
-Instead, the interface is inspired by a traditional text editors and IDEs.

 For example, the following a POST request with details that should be self-explanatory.

 ```
 POST http://my-awesome-api.com/users